Our War Against Alzheimer's

-Across America this past weekend, there were two huge advances for our war against Alzheimer’s.
-On the West Coast, a team of Alzheimer’s experts won the XPRIZE competition that will now globally crowdsource a new approach to the disease, and on the East Coast, a premier showing of a new film shed light on the human toll of Alzheimer’s.
+Across America this past weekend, there were two huge advances for our war on Alzheimer’s.
+On the West Coast, a team of Alzheimer’s experts earned the highest honors at the 2017 XPRIZE Visioneers Summit, and on the East Coast, a premier showing of a new film shed light on the human toll of Alzheimer’s.

 At the 25th Hamptons International Film Festival, The Leisure Seeker captured the issues of dignity and freedom at the heart of the Alzheimer’s crisis.
 This is a beautiful and bittersweet, but very sobering story about an aging couple, one with advanced cancer and the other with rapidly deteriorating Alzheimer’s, who take their 1970s Winnebago for one last ride.